Success Isn’t at the Bookstore or the Museum - Popular Woodworking Magazine

 I don’t know.
 I’ve never been permitted to touch this piece.

 At that moment I began to feel sorry for all the furniture pieces in all the museums.
-Like the Velveteen Rabbit, It wasn’t “real” furniture anymore because it wasn’t being touched, sat on or used.
+Like the Velveteen Rabbit, it wasn’t “real” furniture anymore because it wasn’t being touched, sat on or used.
 Sure, it was being preserved, which has value, but careful use and conservation can do the same thing (with most pieces) and allow the piece to maintain its dignity as a working piece.

 Now, my greatest accomplishment as a furniture maker happens when I visit the home of a customer or friend who owns one of my pieces.
 One of my early commercial pieces – a Morris chair from the Shop of the Crafters shown in the above photo – is in several homes in Cincinnati, Lexington and Texas.
 When I visited the Lexington home once, I saw my chair sitting in the middle of the living room and it took me aback.
 It was worn.
 Scratched in places.
 And draped with the morning paper.